New Brunswick Employment Trends

 Saint John, New Brunswick Employment Trends

-The unemployment rate in Saint John, New Brunswick was 7.5% as of May 2025, down 0.5% from the previous month.
-The unemployment rate stood 4.4% below the peak from June 2020 and is on par with the long-run average.
+The unemployment rate in Saint John, New Brunswick was 7.3% as of June 2025, down 0.2% from the previous month.
+The unemployment rate stood 4.6% below the peak from June 2020 and is below the long-run average.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.